roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Payton's Gift ****** byNonStopFunGuy© I don't like to be too boastful, but sometimes, horny, sexy young women just throw themselves at me, looking for no-strings-attached, hot sex with a very good-looking, well-off guy.
+I don't like to be too boastful, but sometimes, horny, sexy young women just throw themselves at me, looking for no-strings-attached, hot sex with a very good-looking, well-off guy.

  The youngest to do it was this 18 year old brunette, Payton, who had to be one of the most gorgeous girls I'd ever stuck my cock into.
 And what a horny little bitch she was!
 It was two hours of luscious, promiscous sexuality by two good- looking people, just using each other to get off, and create lasting memories.
 I'll probably never see her again, but I won't forget Payton!